 PinnacleCart

 This Arizonan ecommerce solution has been around for over 15 years, and powers over 30,000 online stores.
-You can host your online store with them, but you also can purchase a Perpetual License and host it with your favorite hosting service – provided they match their technical requirements.
+You can host your ecommerce store with them, but you also can purchase a Perpetual License and host it with your favorite hosting service – provided they match their technical requirements.

 They come with around 12 free ecommerce templates that you can use.
 They are responsive so they’ll look good on every device.
 Using their backend (e.g. adding products) is easy and intuitive, no hiccups there.